ARTICLE I

 MEMBERSHIP

-2. Active Individual Member: Any individual who does not belong to a member organization of NPRA, and is willing to abide by and support the bylaws, principles and platform of NPRA.
-Individual members should actively participate in the work of at least one action committee.
+- Active Individuals Member: Any individual who does not belong to a member organization of NPRA, and is willing to abide by the Bylaws, principles and platform of NPRA.
+Individual members should actively participate in the work of at least one action committee and be in good standing.

-3. Supporting Members: These are individuals that support the goals and objective of the organization but is not active in the work of the organization.
-The supporting members shall have voice but not vote in the plenary sections of NPRA.
-Any supporting member shall have the right to become an active individual member by petitioning the Executive Committee and becoming active in the work of at least one action committee.
+- Supporting Members: These are individuals that support the goals and objective of the organization but are not active in the work of the organization and do not vote in the meetings and conventions of the organization.

-The Board of Directors shall have the authority to 1) suspend payment of dues as it deem appropriate 2) approve changes in the amount of dues.
+The Board of Directors shall have the authority to approve changes to the membership dues.

 ARTICLE IV